cottonears/zgrd/README.md

 # Zgrid

-Zgrid is a library for 2D spatial data structures that aims to do be three things:
+Zgrid is a library for 2D spatial queries that aims to do be three things:
 - Simple
 - Lightweight
 - Efficient

-Currently zgrid only offers one data structure, `SquareTree`, for fast queries in 2D scenes.
+Currently zgrid only offers one data structure, `SquareTree`, for queries in 2D scenes.
-It is tailored to realtime applications where thousands of bodies are fairly uniformly distributed (e.g., life / particle simulators, RPG-/RTS-style games).
+This data structure is designed for realtime applications where objects are densely packed (e.g., life / particle simulators, RPG-/RTS-style games).
-It aims to extend the commonly-used (for good reason!) uniform grid approach in a useful way.
+With appropriate parameters, it should scale well for 100 - 20,000 objects.
-A square tree won't be suitable for every application, it is likely to be much slower than alternatives for very sparse scenes.
+A square tree won't be suitable for every application, it is likely to be much slower than alternatives for sparse scenes.
 More data structures are planned in future, see the [Roadmap](#roadmap).

 ## Prerequisites